analysis-tools-dev/static-analysis/CONTRIBUTING.md

 - Make each tool description as precise as possible.
   Please limit the description to **500 characters**.
-- By default, we assume that the tool is open source.
-  If a tool is proprietary, add `proprietary: true`.
+- Add a license.
+If it's a proprietary tool, use `license: proprietary`.
 - Please add as many tags as possible.
 You can choose from the tags in `data/tags.yml` If a tool does not match any existing tag, feel free to add a new tag.